ecadlabs/taquito/docs/tutorial_links.md

 author: Claude Barde
 ---

-You will find below a list of different tutorials about Taquito written on various platforms.
-These tutorials explain core concepts of Taquito and how to implement it and use it in a Tezos dapp.
+Below is a list of different tutorials about Taquito written on various platforms.
+These tutorials explain core concepts of Taquito and how to implement them and use them in a Tezos dapp.

 - **[Build your first dapp on Tezos](https://medium.com/better-programming/build-your-first-dapp-on-tezos-270c568d4fe9)**
   A guide to build a simple React dapp on Tezos with wallet support using Taquito